Violence, Crime & Corruption In America

 Now, Reaganites will protest and insist we cannot blame all that on Reaganism, and granted, we cannot.
 However, there is a reason why the rise of the National Rifle Association (NRA) coincided with the rise of Reaganism, the Reaganites and the "religious right," among whom are those who insist that the Second Amendment to the Constitutions gives them the right to own and sell any kind of weaponry they want -- even military weaponry with capability to kill large numbers of people and destroy buildings.

 That is more clear than the original amendment passed by Congress before it was ratified by the states.
-It expresses what it really means, that the people have the right to bear arms in a well regulated militia.
+It expresses what it really means, that the people have the right to bear arms in a well regulated state militia.
+That was confirmed by the fact that during the debate over the Second Amendment in the summer of 1789, twelve congressmen took part but none of them mentioned a private right to bear arms for self-defense, hunting or for any purpose other than joining the state militias.

-Of course, it is reasonable that individuals should be able to own hand guns as well as shot guns and rifles used for hunting, both for protection and sport.
+Of course, it is reasonable that individuals should be able to own hand guns as well as shot guns and rifles used for hunting and for protection of human life, property, pets and lifestock.
 However, that American tradition carried over from England.
 It was not "authorized" by or even mentioned in the Second Amendment, and it was only somewhat officially approved by the U.S. Supreme Court in 2008 when five justices caved in to the NRA and granted limited individual right to own a gun for self-protection.

 However, the Second Amendment certainly does not grant that.
 And it certainly does not give permission to individuals to own and use any kind of weapon they want — like military assault weapons, rocket launchers, hand grenades and other weapons made for killing large numbers of people and destroying, houses, buildings, structures, etc.

-Anti-government zealots focus entirely on the little phrase about the people's "right to keep and bear arms," taking it out of context and simply ignoring the context in which it was written, and ignoring the real origin and intent of the Second Amendment.
+Anti-government zealots who want to be armed to the teeth either are not aware of that, or they don’t care.
+They focus entirely on the little phrase about the people's "right to keep and bear arms," taking it out of context and simply ignoring the context in which it was written, and ignoring the real origin and intent of the Second Amendment.
 Instead, they insist it was designed to give the people the right to have full military capability to overthrow the government.

 However, in spite of what anti-government zealots think, that is not what James Madison and the other Founders had in mind in the Second Amendment and the Constitution in general.